johan162/hpdf_table/docs/CellAndRowSpanning.md

 # Adjusting the layout of the table

-The table can be modified both by adjusting the width of columns as well as how many rows and columns a cell is spanning.
+The table can be modified both by adjusting the width of columns and how many rows and columns a cell is spanning.

 ## Cell and row spanning